+The engine comes with the centrifugal clutch istalled.
 The motor is to be mounted on the motor bracket and be secured with the fixing bolts.
-The centrifugal clutch, and also the drive belt and the throttle wire are to be installed on the sawmill.
+After this, the drive belt and the throttle wire should be installed on the sawmill.
 Follow the assembly instructions, and then the instructions under the section Order of adjustments in the sawmill user manual when the assembly is finished.